ZB Token (ZB) Price Hits $0.41 on Major Exchanges

-ZB Token (CURRENCY:ZB) traded down 0.2% against the US dollar during the 1 day period ending at 17:00 PM Eastern on March 4th.
-One ZB Token token can now be purchased for $0.41 or 0.00000852 BTC on exchanges.
-In the last week, ZB Token has traded 4.8% lower against the US dollar.
-ZB Token has a total market capitalization of $189.77 million and approximately $20.83 million worth of ZB Token was traded on exchanges in the last 24 hours.
+ZB Token (CURRENCY:ZB) traded up 1.8% against the US dollar during the 1-day period ending at 0:00 AM Eastern on March 6th.
+In the last seven days, ZB Token has traded up 3.7% against the US dollar.
+One ZB Token token can now be purchased for approximately $0.41 or 0.00000827 BTC on exchanges.
+ZB Token has a total market cap of $189.00 million and approximately $15.99 million worth of ZB Token was traded on exchanges in the last 24 hours.

 ZB Token Token Profile